Thomas-23/python-document-cn/library/source/logging.handlers.rst

    first call to :meth:`emit`.
 By default, the file grows indefinitely.

+   .. method:: reopenIfNeeded()

+      Checks to see if the file has changed.
+If it has, the existing stream is flushed and closed and the file opened again, typically as a precursor to outputting the record to the file.

+      .. versionadded:: 3.6

    .. method:: emit(record)

-      Outputs the record to the file, but first checks to see if the file has changed.
-If it has, the existing stream is flushed and closed and the file opened again, before outputting the record to the file.
+      Outputs the record to the file, but first calls :meth:`reopenIfNeeded` to reopen the file if it has changed.

 .. _base-rotating-handler: